How to Create Ishikawa Fishbone Diagram in Excel

 Your final ishikawa diagram will be structured as follows.
 Of course there will be differences in size, color, position, text descriptions, number of spikes etc. The basic structure will be the same.

-See also How to create a chart from equation in Excel
+See also How to graph a sine wave?

 After drawing the Ishikawa diagram, you need to analyze it and draw conclusions.
 After the analysis, our task will be to identify the most important causes of the problem.